stefangolas/pH_Module_Controller/README.md

 # pH_Module_Controller
 This repo interfaces with the pH module controller submethod library.

-Note, there is a small bug in the Hamilton
+Note, there is a small bug in the Hamilton source code for the washer module.
+This bug throws an error if the washer is initialized in simulation mode.
+According to Hamilton, the bug will not prevent operation of the washer outside of simulation mode.

 ## Usage Instructions